thristozova/info/features/crm/team-collaboration.md

 * Group Files -
 * Group Members -

+ group events and appointments scheduling,  discussions, and executing tasks.

 features such as instant communication, event scheduling, to-do tasks, and file storage.

+hold the upper edge

+and allow you to hold the upper edge in your field